cpjolicoeur/tvdb/README.md

         // To populate the episode and other information for a specific
         // series, you run the `GetEpisodes()` function err = matches[0].GetEpisodes()

+        // You can also create a Series entry directly if you already
+        // know it's TVDB id through other means series := &tvdb.Series{Id: '123456'}
+        err = series.GetEpisodes()
     }